 Fisheries resources see the Fisheries Act 1994.
+Note: Fisheries resources includes fish and marine plants.

 Fishery see section 7 of the Fisheries Act 1994.

 Note: Fishery means activity by way of fishing, for example, activities specified by reference to all or any of the following: